redis/redis-doc/topics/cluster-spec.md

 node is started (usually using /dev/urandom).
-The node will save its ID in the node configuration file, and will use the same ID forever, or at least as long as the node configuration file is not deleted by the system administrator, or an *hard reset* is requested via the `CLUSTER RESET` command.
+The node will save its ID in the node configuration file, and will use the same ID forever, or at least as long as the node configuration file is not deleted by the system administrator, or a *hard reset* is requested via the `CLUSTER RESET` command.

 The node ID is used to identify every node across the whole cluster.